 Create, review and approve documents.
-Using workflows and tasks, insights in progress of process and audit documentation can be gained through the notification center.
+Using workflows and tasks, insights in progress of e-learning documents and modules can be gained through the notification center.

 Multi-channel publications.
-Process documen-tation and reports can be published to multiple formats, such as Word, PDF, e-Pub, HTML and XML.
+E-learning documents and modules can be published to multiple formats, such as Word, PDF, e-Pub, HTML and XML.
 This ensures any organizational requirement regarding publications can be met.

 Central layout management.
 Templates and centralized standardization of fonts, font size, captions, text alignment and spacing ensure that all your documents are consistent with your corporate identity and organizational standards.
 Forms can be used to standardize data input.

 Reusability of content.
-Sections and documents, such as ISO, NIAZ and JCI norms that we provide but also your own documents, can be embedded in other documents.
+Sections and documents can be embedded in other documents.
 This enables modifications to documents to be reflected in all documents that use them, eliminating double maintenance, copy-pasting and confusion about what is the latest version.